frank038/gspeechread/README.md

 Important: Download this program from the release link, because of the two model languages included needed by vosk.

 May have a lot of issues, but it works as intended so far.

+In speech-to-text mode, the following fixed list of commands are accepted:

+DELETE="backspace"
+DELETE_WORD="delete word"
+DELETE_PAR="delete paragraph"
+RETURN="new line"
+SEND="submit"
+DELETE_HISTORY="delete chronology"

+and some customizable pattern substitutions are also accepted (all in the cfg.py file).